M1T0zd/Web-CLI/README.md

 ## Getting Started
 First you will have to make a function that wil be used as the interpreter.
 Then you need to set it all up, which means using the `interpreter()` function to pass on that function you made as a parameter to interpret the input from the client (the Web-CLI user).
 After that is done, you're all set!
 However, it might be very useful to use some of the 'settings' commands to really secure and customize your web-CLI connection.
+At the very end (after everything is fully set) you should start the Web-CLI with the `start()` function.
 <br><br>

 ### Functions

 ##### Essential
 - **interpreter(*function*)**	&emsp; Pass the the function that handles (interprets) the input as a parameter.
 - **start()**			&emsp; Start the Web-CLI!
+Use at the very end only.
+(After everything is set)

 ##### Settings
 - **setPassword(*string*)**	&emsp; Set the password needed to login. (_Default: "admin"_)